-When the thermostat calls for cooling, the circuit from R to G is completed.
-The blower motor is energized directly by the ECM fan control, which receives the 24Vac signal from the thermostat.
+When the thermostat calls for cooling, the circuits from R to G is completed.
+The green wire to the blower motor is energized directly by the 24VAC signal from the thermostat.

-The circuit from R to Y is also complete energizing the compressor contactor of the outdoor unit.
+The circuit from R to Y is also complete energizing the

+compressor contactor of the outdoor unit.
 The contactor will close and start the compressor and condenser fan motor.